 Richard Hum had this to say on YouTube:

-What I usually find helpful is to use Select -> Colour Range -> Highlights to select the stars, and then do a content-aware fill.
+What I usually find helpful is to use Select > Color Range > Highlights to select the stars, and then do a content-aware fill.
 I find it works better than not removing the stars and just doing dust and scratches.
 You can use the Select and Mask tool to refine your selection mask.

 - Now, we need to blur the details of our copied DSOless image.
 Choose Filter > Noise > Dust and Scratches.